Catching a break on gender equity in surfing

 “This understanding builds crucial public support for government and Surfing Australia initiatives, from NSW's funding requirements to broader investments in programs and infrastructure that promote genuine inclusivity in Australian surfing.”

-The panel discussion Waves of Change: Women and Surfing in Australia is being held on Friday 22 November from 4pm - 6pm at the UTS Business School.
+The panel discussion Waves of Change: Women and Surfing in Australia was held on Friday 22 November at the UTS Business School.